ibm-functions/composer/docs/COMPOSE.md

   -u, --auth KEY        authorization KEY
   -i, --insecure        bypass certificate checking
 ```
 If the `--apihost` flag is absent, the environment variable `__OW_API_HOST` is used in its place.
-If neither is available, the `compose` command attempts to obtain the api host from the whisk property file for the current user.
+If neither is available, the `compose` command extracts the `APIHOST` key from the whisk property file for the current user.

 If the `--auth` flag is absent, the environment variable `__OW_API_KEY` is used in its place.
-If neither is available, the `compose` command attempts to obtain the authorization key information from the whisk property file for the current user.
+If neither is available, the `compose` command extracts the `AUTH` key from the whisk property file for the current user.

 The default path for the whisk property file is `$HOME/.wskprops`.
 It can be altered by setting the `WSK_CONFIG_FILE` environment variable.